alensonyjoseph/AiChemist/README.md

+NOTE: I am quite new to coding so take my instructions with a grain of salt, there might be more packages you might need to install to set up your environment to run this project, kindly co-operate.

 # AiChemist

 AiChemist is a collaborative platform for scientific research built with React and styled-components.
 This project serves as an interactive platform where users can view and edit experiments, providing a streamlined way for researchers and collaborators to work together and track their progress.